Senorita2303/springinaction/docs/guide/Chapter-16/16.2-Exploring-the-Admin-server/Introduction.md

-## 16.2 深入 Admin 服务端
+## 16.2 Exploring the Admin server

-一旦您将所有 Spring Boot 应用程序都注册为 Admin 客户端，就可以在 Admin 服务端就查看到大量信息，这就可以确定每个应用程序内都发生了什么。这些信息包括：
+Once you’ve registered all of the Spring Boot applications as Admin server clients, the Admin server makes a wealth of information available for seeing what’s going on inside each application, including the following:

-* 一般健康信息
+* General health and information
-* 通过 Micrometer 和 `/metrics` 端点发布的度量指标
+* Any metrics published through Micrometer and the /metrics endpoint
-* 环境属性信息
+* Environment properties
-* 包和类的日志记录级别
+* Logging levels for packages and classes

-事实上，几乎所有 Actuator 公开的内容，都可以在 Admin 服务端界面中查看，而且显示格式更人性化。这包括图形化界面和过滤器，以帮助定位所需信息。Admin 服务端显示的信息量，比我们在本章中将要讨论的内容要丰富得多。让我用这一章的其余部分来介绍 Admin 服务端的一些亮点。
+In fact, almost anything that the Actuator exposes can be viewed in the Admin server, albeit in a much more human-friendly format.
+This includes graphs and filters to help distill the information.
+The amount of information presented in the Admin server is far richer than the space we’ll have in this chapter to cover it in detail.
+But let me use the rest of this section to share a few of the highlights of the Admin server.